 Qibao (七宝) Ancient Water Town is one of the closest water towns near Shanghai.
-Situated in southwest Shanghai at the center of Minhang District, Qibao Ancient Water Town is a town within the city of Shanghai.
 It has a long history dating back to the Northern Song Dynasty (960-1127).
 Prosperous in the Ming Dynasty (1368-1644), Qibao is an ancient water town of a thousand years.
-The town derived its name from the Qibao Temple in the town, which is a famous Buddhist temple in the area.
-Through a few mottled lanes, you see shops line up, and tourists crowd out locals.
-Under the eaves of the roof, the old street scene shows the glory of the past.

-The main scene in the town is the Qibao old street (七宝老街, Qi Bao Lao Jie).
-The Qibao old street has two parts, the North Street (北大街) and South Street (南大街).
-The north street many shops sell arts, crafts, calligraphy, and souvenirs.
-The south street shops specialize in local food.
+Qibao Old Street (七宝老街, Qi Bao Lao Jie) has two parts, the North Street (北大街) and South Street (南大街).
+The North Street has many shops sell arts, crafts, calligraphy, and souvenirs.
+The South Street shops specialize in local food.

 Local foods you could try

-- Glutinous Rice Ball) (老街汤团, Lao Jie Tang Tuan)
+- Glutinous Rice Ball) (老街汤圆, Lao Jie Tang Yuan)